jimeelicious/crclCalculator/README.md

 After entering in parameters:
 ![After entering in parameters](img/result.PNG)

+View the source code here [(here](https://github.com/jimeelicious/creatineCalculator/blob/master/crcl.sh).

-More information on this calculation
+More information on using serum creatine as an estimate of renal function, see this journal for more details.
 > Cockcroft DW, Gault MH.
 Prediction of creatinine clearance from serum creatinine.
 Nephron.
 1976;16(1):31-41.
 > DOI: 10.1159/000180580